Small changes to your daily routine can help you get the sleep you need.

 - Get the same amount of sleep each night.

-- Avoid eating, talking on the phone, or watching TV in bed.
+- Avoid eating, talking on the phone, reading, or watching TV in bed.

 - Try not to lie in bed worrying about things.
 Check out these tips to help manage stress.